ginyih/malaysia_stock_prices/README.md

    python fetch.py
    ```

+## Note
+After setting everything up, on every consecutive script run you just have to start from `Setup` point 3 (activate venv) and then point 4 (execute fetch.py)

 ## How to acquire your Google `credentials.json`
 1. **Go to Google Cloud Console**:
    - Visit the [Google Cloud Console](https://console.developers.google.com/).